 No, lesson plans are independent of one another.
 They can be taught in order, or teachers may choose lessons for their class based on needed instruction for specific Northstar Digital Literacy standards.
 We recommend teachers use the Northstar assessments as pre-tests to guide instruction.

-The curriculum supports adult English language learners at an Intermediate Level, as defined by the NRS (National Reporting System) as a CASAS reading level 211, or higher, or a TABE (11-12) Reading Score of 501 or higher; this is equivalent to a 4th grade reading level.
-Because of the predictable structure of the curriculum and because we explicitly identify and give guidance to teach digital literacy vocabulary to support learners reading at an intermediate ESL level, teachers/programs have successfully adapted the lessons on their own for lower level-English learners.
+The curriculum will support adult English language learners at an Intermediate Level.
+Please see the NRS (National Reporting System) Test Benchmarks for NRS Educational Functioning Levels for more details on definitions of test score bands for English language learners at an Intermediate level.
+Because of the predictable structure of the curriculum lessons, and because scaffolds and guidance to teach vocabulary for learners reading at an intermediate ESL level are provided, teachers/programs have successfully adapted the lessons on their own for lower level-English learners.

 The lessons were written to support classroom teachers, as well as volunteer tutors working with small groups.
 Lessons may be adapted by teachers for one-on-one instruction or to teach remotely.
 Access to computers, a projector, and internet are necessary to facilitate the curriculum in person.